flemay/docker-images/docker-musketeers/README.md

 ## Automated build process

-A change to master triggers a [GitHub Action][linkGitHubActionsProject] that tests and triggers [Docker Hub build][linkDockerHubProjectBuild].
-The automatic build on Docker Hub has been disabled ensuring the build process to go through GitHub Actions first.
+A change to master triggers a [GitHub Action][linkGitHubActionsProject] that builds, tests, and pushes the image to [Docker Hub][linkDockerHubProject].
+The automatic build on Docker Hub has been disabled ensuring the build process to only go through GitHub Actions.
 Moreover, to make sure the image is always up to date, a scheduled GitHub Action kicks off every month.
-Finally, a pull request triggers another GitHub Action which tests it without deploying.
+Finally, a pull request triggers another GitHub Action which builds and tests the image.

 ## Contributing

 Contributions are greatly appreciated.
 Everyone can contribute and [here][linkProjectContributing] are different ways.

+## License

+[MIT][linkLicense]

 [linkProjectContributing]: CONTRIBUTING.md